 Media institutions.
 A number of our faculty have expertise in the following: political economy of communication; media history; newsroom sociology; community media; new technologies and management of technological change; media management; government/media relations; organizational-public relations; consumer behavior; social effects of media; and media literacy.
-Resources outside of the SOJC include Departments of Political Science, Sociology, Psychology, History, the Lundquist College of Business, the School of Law, and the College of Education, and the Cinema Studies Program.
+Resources outside of the SOJC include many departments but especially Political Science, Sociology, Psychology, History, the Lundquist College of Business, the School of Law, and the College of Education, and the Cinema Studies Program.

 Ethics, law and policy.
 Some of our faculty have expertise in the areas of communication ethics, visual ethics, philosophy of communication, media law, media regulation, online privacy, public policy, and communication and democracy.
 Our graduate certificate in Communication Ethics complements this area of strength.
-Resources outside of the SOJC include Departments of Philosophy, Psychology, Political Science, Religious Studies, Sociology, Planning, Public Policy & Management, and the School of Law.
+Resources outside of the SOJC include many departments but especially Philosophy, Psychology, Political Science, Religious Studies, Sociology, Planning, Public Policy & Management, and the School of Law.

 International and multicultural communication.
 We view international and multicultural communication as intertwined and inseparable.
 Areas of international expertise include development communication, international political economy, globalization, international advertising, international public relations and comparative law, policy and ethics.
 Areas of expertise on multicultural diversity include feminist media studies; race, ethnicity and media; and alternative media.
-Resources outside of the SOJC include programs in International Studies, Comparative Literature, Peace Studies, Latin American Studies, Asian Studies, European Studies, Scandinavian Studies, and Russian and East European Studies.
+Resources outside of the SOJC include many departments and programs but especially International Studies, Comparative Literature, Peace Studies, Latin American Studies, Asian Studies, European Studies, Scandinavian Studies, and Russian and East European Studies.
 Additionally, the Center for Asian and Pacific Studies, the Canadian Studies Committee and the African Studies Committee encourage research and may provide financial support.
-Resources on multiculturalism include the Departments of English, Philosophy, Sociology, and Anthropology, and programs in Ethnic Studies, Women's and Gender Studies, and Cinema Studies.
+Resources on multiculturalism include many departments but particularly English, Philosophy, Sociology, and Anthropology, and programs in Ethnic Studies, Women's and Gender Studies, and Cinema Studies.
 Women's and Gender Studies offers a graduate certificate program that several of our doctoral students have found valuable.
 The History Department has provided expertise and assistance to our students pursuing historical analyses related to media and diversity.
 The Center for the Study of Women in Society may provide opportunities for dialogue as well as financial support.
 The Center on Diversity and Community also may offer financial support.